slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The great books are the books that never have to be written again.'-- Carl Van Doren*

 > *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*
+> *'A classic is a book which people praise and don't read.' -- Mark Twain*

 > *'A book is less important for what it says than for what it makes you think.' -- Louis L'amour*